 If the command is successful, the system displays a list of the images available to you when creating a server.

 Keychain password message

-If you’re running the client on an Ubuntu® system and it asks for a
+If you’re running the client on the Ubuntu® operating system and it asks for a

 keychain password, run the client with the

 openstack --no-cache image-list